StreamDefi/contracts/README.md

 #### transferAsset()
 Only callable by the vault keeper.
 Used to withdraw the funds that have been wrapped to the keepr to be used for yield farming.
 Emits an `AssetTransferred` event.

+### StreamVault
+The `StreamVault` contract is used to stake wrapped Stream tokens in order to be entitled for the yield that is being generated from wrapping the underlying tokens into Stream tokens.
+When staking tokens, a share token will be received that represents the amount of the token pool the user owns.
+The share token is non rebasing and can be natively bridged through LayerZero.
+The vault operates on a round-by-round basis where each round (one round per day), yield is distributed (either positive or negative), and distributed proportionally to all share holders.
+In order to keep the accounting sound, the `StreamVault` has special permissions on the `StableWrapper` contract to mint new tokens for positive yield, or burn tokens to represent negative yield on every roll of the round.
+Unlike the `StableWrapper` contract, shares can be burned immediately and the Stream wrapped tokens will be received.
+However if `allowIndependence` is false, when unstaking, the wrapped tokens will be auto queued for withdrawal on the `StableWrapper` contract which is not immediate as explained above.
+Users do not receive yield for either the round they deposit it and the round they withdraw in.
+When depositing, shares aren't minted until the round is rolled, and therefore the shares are held by the contract unless they are redeemed by the user by calling `redeem()`.
+If a user stakes in round n, and changes their mind and wishes to unstake in round n, they can always instantly withdraw by calling `instantUnstake()`, however they will no receive yield for that round.

+#### depositAndStake()
+Will deposit the underlying token into the `StabelWrapper` contract, and auto stake the tokens into the vault.
+A staking receipt will be generated for the user.
+Emits both a `DepositToVault` and `Stake` event

+#### unstakeAndWithdraw()
+Will unstake the tokens: burns the shares, calculates how much wrapped tokens the shares map to, and additionally queue the withdrawal on the `StableWrapper` contract.
+Emits both a `WithdrawalInitiated` and an `Unstake` event.

+#### instantUnstakeAndWithdraw()
+Will instantly unstake and queue tokens for withdrawal on the `StableWrapper` contract.
+This is only callable for withdrawing wrapped tokens in the same round they were staked.
+Emits both a `WithdrawalInitiated` and an `InstantWithdraw` event.

+#### stake()
+Only callable when `allowIndepedence` on the `StableWrapper` contract is true.
+This will transfer the wrapped shared token into the `StreamVault` contract and create a stake receipt for the user.
+Shares will be minted on the next roll round, where they will be by default held by the contract but can always be redeemed.
+Emits a `Stake` event.

+#### unstake()
+Only callable when `allowIndepedence` on the `StableWrapper` contract is true.
+This will burn the shares, and transfer the corresponding amount of Stream wrapped tokens to the user.
+This can only be called if a user has previously staked and at least one round has passed.
+Emits an `Unstake` event.

+#### instantUnstake()
+Only callable when `allowIndepedence` on the `StableWrapper` contract is true.
+This will simply transfer back the amount of wrapped Stream tokens that were staked in the same round.
+Emits an `InstantUnstake` event.

+#### redeem()
+Used to redeem shares that a user owns but is held by the `StreamVault` contract.
+Emits a `Redeem` event.

+#### maxRedeem()
+Calls the above function, but with the max amount of shares the user has available.

+#### rollToNextRound()
+A function only the keeper can call in order to roll one round to the next.
+The user inputs a yield amount which is how much of the underlying token was generated in yield (either positive or negative).
+This is used for the following:

+1) Mint shares for the current rounds staking requests
+2) Mints or burns the wrapped Stream token to account for the yield for the round

+Emits a `RoundRolled` event.

+#### accountVaultBalance()
+Getter for the amount of wrapped Stream tokens the user owns based on their shares.

+#### shares()
+Getter for the amount of shares the user owns (both held by the user and by the vault).

+#### shareBalances()
+Getter for the amount of shares the user owns, both held by the user and by the vault, but returned separately.